ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

 All students and faculty at Allegheny College are bound by the Honor Code.
 Everyone expects that your behavior reflects this commitment.
-Given the eminently shareable and reproducible nature of code, the Department of Computer Science adds the following statement to the general college policy:
+Given the eminently shareable and reproducible nature of code, the Department of Computer and Information Science adds the following statement to the general college policy:

-> It is recognized that an important part of the learning process in any course, and particularly in computer science, derives from thoughtful discussions with teachers, student assistants, and fellow students.
+> It is recognized that an important part of the learning process in any course, and particularly in computing, derives from thoughtful discussions with teachers, student assistants, and fellow students.
 Such dialogue is encouraged.
 However, it is necessary to distinguish carefully between the student who